george-hawkins/uart-over-wifi/video-compression/README.md

 **TLDR;** if you want autoplay and looping (and can do without audio) then AVIF or WebP seem to be the way to go.
 If you want audio (and can live without autoplay and looping) then a little bit more is involved.

+Note: Caniuse lists both AVIF and WebP ([here](https://caniuse.com/avif) and [here](https://caniuse.com/webp)) as _Baseline_ (AVIF only reached this milestone in early 2024).
+This means that they're supported by enough of the browsers in use now that they can be considered essentially universal and used without concern.

+### AVIF

 ![avif](output-30.avif)

-Encoding to AVIF seems bizarrely slow on Linux at the moment (on Ubuntu 22.04 using `ffmpeg` 4.4.2 and also the master nightly 20240301 build and also `avifenc` 0.9.3).
+Encoding to AVIF seems bizarrely slow on Linux at the moment (on Ubuntu 22.04 using the `ffmpeg` 20240301 `master` branch nightly build and also `avifenc` 0.9.3).

 Using the `ffmpeg` nightly the following command took 4m 40s, which was about 2 seconds per frame, i.e. each second of 30fps video took a whole minute to encode: